The Baptism of Jesus

 In my years of leading Confirmation (of Baptism) Classes, I would often sprinkle my confirmands with water while talking about their baptism.
 Then I would take a big handful of water, get one of them with it, and then MISS ANOTHER with the water, (making the following point quite memorable).
 I'd ask: "If the pastor misses you with the water, are you still baptized?"
 The answer is of course, YES, because baptism is what GOD is doing, not what WE are doing.
 And God never misses when he embraces you.
 And is the one who got soaked somehow more special in the eyes of God?[/] No. It's about what God is doing, not us.

-Mission #1 on the CD asks this "missing with water" question, and offers some explanation.
+Mission #1 in Jesus in Space asks this "missing with water" question, and offers some explanation.
 You'll DO the demonstration as the CLOSING of the lesson.